 You may remove your child temporarily from the classroom if an instructional activity in which your child is scheduled to participate conflicts with your religious or moral beliefs.
-The removal cannot be for avoiding a test and may not extend for an entire semester.
-Further, your child must satisfy grade-level and graduation requirements as determined by the school and by state law.
+The removal cannot be for the purpose of avoiding a test and may not extend for an entire semester.
+Further, your child must satisfy gradelevel and graduation requirements as determined by the school and by state law.